jon-jacky/Piety/scripts/demo.md

 keycodes runs as a task under Piety.
 In this demo, the problem appears when using the display editor, or when editing the command line.

-Only keystrokes that make single-character keycodes work correctly each time.
+Only keystrokes that make single-character keycodes display correctly each time.
 That includes all the regular alphanumeric and symbol keys, and also control characters formed by holding down the control key, and then typing another key.
 For example, control-f to move the cursor forward one character (also written ^F or C-f) work as intended.

 Keystrokes that make multiple character keycodes have a delayed effect.
-They are only effective when you press the next key.
+They are only appear on the display when you press the next key.
 These include keycodes formed by holding down the alt key, then typing another key, for example alt-f to move the cursor forward one word (also written M-f).
 You must type M-f twice to get the cursor to advance by one word, then the next keystroke, whatever it is, causes the cursor to advance by a word again.
 The arrow keys also exhibit the same problem, because they also send multiple-character keycodes.

 To run this demo wihout encountering this problem, use only control key commands, not alt key commands or arrow keys.
 For example, use